 Other Cases.
-A party in a case other than those identified in (c)(4)(A) waives any objection to a request if the party does not object to the request within the time specified in the court’s notice under (c)(3).
+A party in a case other than those identified in subsection (c)(4)(A) must object within the time specified in the notice required under subsection (c)(3).

-Form of Objection.
-A party’s objection to a request to use a recording device must be in writing or on the record.

-(5) Time for a Victim or Witness to Object to a Request: Victims or witnesses may object to use of a recording device at any time during their appearance or testimony.
-Any objection must be in writing or on the record.
-The prosecutor’s office is responsible for notifying victims and the prosecutor’s witnesses of a request to use a recording device, and their right to object to use of that device, before the victims’ appearances or the witnesses’ testimony at the proceeding.
-The prosecutor may submit an objection for the victim or the witness.
-Other parties who call witnesses to testify are responsible for notifying their witness of a request to use, or the use of, a recording device, and the witness’s right to object to use of the device, before the witness’s testimony.
+(5) Time for a Victim or Witness to Object to a Request.
+A victim or witness may object to use of a recording device during a proceeding at any time during their appearance or testimony.
+An objection must be in writing or on the record.

+(A) Notice to Victims.
+The prosecutor’s office is responsible for notifying a victim of their right to object to a request before the victim’s appearance.
+A prosecutor may submit an objection on behalf of a victim.

+(B) Notice to Witnesses.
+A party who calls a witness to testify is responsible for notifying the witness of a request, and the witness’s right to object to the request, before the witness testifies.

-Denial or Limitation of Request.
-A properly submitted request should generally be approved, but a judge may deny or may limit a request under (c) or (l).
-A judge's decision on a request to use a recording device, or on an objection to a request, is reviewable only by special action.
+Denial or Limitation of Request to Use a Recording Device During a Proceeding.
+A timely request to use a recording device during a proceeding generally should be approved.
+A judge's decision on a request is reviewable only by special action.

 Denial of Request.
-A judge may deny a request only after making specific, on-the-record findings that there is a likelihood of harm arising from one or more of the following factors, and that the harm outweighs the benefit to the public:
+A judge may deny a request only after making specific findings on the record that the likelihood of harm arising from one or more of the following factors outweighs the benefit to the public:

 the impact on the right of any party to a fair hearing or trial;